 };

-Openclaw has a built-in evaluation runner.
+Openclaw has a built-in evaluation runner that catches regressions before they reach users.
 Create a test file with representative queries and expected behaviors:

 [